Online MA in applied child and adolescent development

-- a bachelor’s degree or equivalent, earned prior to the fall start of the M.A. program.
+- a bachelor’s degree or equivalent, earned prior to the summer start of the MA program.
 Preferred GPA: 3.00.

 Applicants to the child life track, must also:

 - complete or have in progress, an introductory course in child life.
 Visit the Association of Child Life Professionals website for a list of institutions that offer child life courses.
-Applicants in the Twin Cities metropolitan area can take CPSY 3601: Introduction to Child Life at the Institute of Child Development.
+You have the option to take CPSY 3601: Introduction to Child Life, an online course offered by the Institute of Child Development.
+To register, visit OneStop Student Services and follow the instructions for an undergraduate level class.

-- complete at least 100 hours of paid or volunteer work in a pediatric health care setting preferably under the supervision of a certified child specialist.
+- complete at least 100 hours of paid or volunteer work in a pediatric health care setting, preferably under the supervision of a certified child specialist.
+View the Association of Child Life Professionals list of student volunteer and research opportunities that have met student needs in the past.

 - complete, or have in-progress, a child life practicum experience (recommended, but not required).